brianm/rpcdb/README.md

 The `Debug-Signature` header signs the debug request/session from rpcdbd in such a manner that each piece of middleware can confirm this is a bona fide debug request.
 This is needed to prevent attacks via debug middleware.

+For non-HTTP mechanisms we just need support for adding and mucking with headers.
+I *think* all the widely used things support this now.
+If they do not, then support will need to be built into the messages, which would be awkward but possible (ie, for Sun RPC).

 # Debug Middleware

 Services instrumented for debugging will generally do so through transparent middleware.
 This requires two types of